ulgens/azacili-scheduler/README.md

 Azacili.com - scheduler is a Python/Django project with no special needs (for now).

-* Tested with Python 3.7 but should work with 3.6 too.
-If it doesn't, please create an issue.
+* Tested with Python 3.8.
 * Uses PostgreSQL for data storage.

 # Install